The Harlequin Adair Dammann Chair in Islamic Studies

 Open, Seminar—Spring

 Is religion meant to protect the status quo or to challenge it?
-This course examines individuals and groups that have experimented with ideas and practices that are designed to upend established paradigms and institutions in nonviolent ways.
+This course will examine individuals and groups that have experimented with ideas and practices that are designed to upend, in nonviolent ways, established paradigms and institutions.
 On the individual level, this might involve spiritual training along the lines of “crazy wisdom,” which is intended to destabilize the ordinary ways in which one views oneself and reality.
 It might also entail the adoption of monastic-like disciplines that stand in stark contrast to the materialist preoccupations of ordinary life.
 On the societal and political levels, religious innovators have created communities and movements that challenge the mainstream interpretations of their respective traditions or the norms of their societies.
 What distinguishes these individuals and groups is their strong commitment to ideas and practices that require fundamental and profound changes in individual, social, and political behaviors.
 These commitments are usually not considered a reinterpretation of scriptures and earlier teachings but, rather, a rediscovery of their most crucial elements.
 Whether flouting society’s conventions through holy madness or alternative communitarian practices—or contesting them through new theologies and political activism—these practices are understood as a type of spiritual work.
 Examples of this phenomenon will be taken from a variety of religious traditions and movements.

 Faculty